As Covid vaccines are rolled out across the world, a number of drugs are being tested as treatments for people who already have the disease.

 However, the UK's Recovery trial found that hydroxychloroquine does not work as a treatment for Covid-19 and the WHO has stopped trialling the drug.

 Can survivors' blood treat coronavirus?

 People who survive an infection should have antibodies in their blood that can attack the virus.

-Why do we need a treatment?
+Why do we need treatments as well as vaccines?